 - Recruit Your A Players.

 In the example above, Zillow has turned Glassdoor into a major advantage in their recruiting wars.
 Accomplishing this requires nothing less than fully embracing Glassdoor.
 Yes, this is going to take some work.
 Fortunately, the formula is simple.
 Before we explain, allow us to take you on a tangent.

 A players want to work with and for other A players.
 In our experience, nothing frustrates A players more than working with C players.
 With the support of your Head of HR or your CEO, your Glassdoor champion needs to reach out to your A players with a message and an ask.
 First, the message.
 Show them how negative reviews makes their job harder.
 If necessary, zero in on each A player’s frustrations with the quality of department x or delivery team y.
 Make it personal.

-Your ask is simple.
-Have each A player write an authentic, positive review.
+Your task is simple.
+Have each A player write an authentic review.
 Every company has its shortcomings and they should be included.
-You don’t even want over-the-top, 5 star reviews because they won’t be credible.
+You don’t even want over-the-top, 5-star reviews because they won’t be credible.
 It might be obvious, but you also don’t want a flurry of positive reviews to happen within a short window of time.
 It won’t take very many positive reviews to start turning around your overall score depending on how many reviews your company currently has.
 All of this leads us to step 5.
 Ignore this step and your Glassdoor Review fixes won’t stick.

 - Fix the Problems.